Czech Republic national futsal team

-The Czech Republic national futsal team is the national futsal team of the Czech Republic and represents the country in international futsal competitions, such as the FIFA Futsal World Cup and the European Championships.
+The Czech Republic national futsal team recognised by FIFA as Czechia, is the national futsal team of the Czech Republic and represents the country in international futsal competitions, such as the FIFA Futsal World Cup and the European Championships.
 The team is controlled by the Football Association of the Czech Republic, which is affiliated with UEFA.

 Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.